USS Cyane (1837)

 Entering the Gulf of California, Cyane seized La Paz and burned the small fleet at Guaymas.
 Within a month, she cleared the Gulf of hostile ships, destroying or capturing 30 vessels.
 In company with Independence and Congress, she captured the town of Mazatlán, Mexico, 11 November 1847.
 On 22 January 1848, she arrived off San José del Cabo to relieve the besieged garrison there.
 She landed a force of about 100 men who fought the final engagement and broke the Mexican siege.
 She returned to Norfolk 9 October 1848 to receive the congratulations of the Secretary of the Navy for her significant contributions to American victory in Mexico.

-Between 9 October 1851 and 24 June 1852 Cyane sailed in the Home Squadron, rejoining it 10 October 1852 to cruise constantly on the Atlantic coast and in the Caribbean from Nova Scotia to Aspinwall for the protection of the lives and property of American citizens.
-She bombarded and destroyed Greytown, Mosquito Coast, (Miskito Kingdom) on 13 July 1854, in retaliation for an incident where local protesters had thrown a broken bottle at Solon Borland.
+Between 9 October 1851 and 24 June 1852, Cyane sailed in the Home Squadron, rejoining it on 10 October 1852 to cruise constantly on the Atlantic coast and in the Caribbean from Nova Scotia to Aspinwall for the protection of American citizens.
+She bombarded and destroyed Greytown, Mosquitia on 13 July 1854, in retaliation for an incident where local protesters had thrown a broken bottle at Solon Borland.
 On 3 June 1857, the Cyane retrieved from Greytown more than 150 filibusters who surrendered with William Walker at Rivas, Nicaragua, on 1 May, some of whom had their families with them.
 The ship afterward protected the disputed fisheries along the coast of Nova Scotia from 2 September to 30 October 1857.
 She sailed for Haiti 19 November 1857 and joined a special expedition surveying the Isthmus of Darien as a possible canal site.

-In August 1858 Cyane stood out for the Pacific, joining the Pacific Squadron.
+In August 1858, Cyane stood out for the Pacific, joining the Pacific Squadron.
 In 1863, during the Civil War, the Cyane prevented the sloop J. M. Chapman from being used as a Confederate privateer when her armed boarding party took control of the ship as it was preparing to leave San Francisco.

-Except for necessary overhauls, the Cyane was constantly employed on the coasts of North and South America until decommissioned and placed in ordinary (storage) status at Mare Island Navy Yard 20 September 1871.
-She was sold at auction 30 July 1887.
+Except for necessary overhauls, the Cyane was constantly employed on the coasts of North and South America until she was decommissioned and placed in ordinary at Mare Island Navy Yard on 20 September 1871.
+She was sold at auction on 30 July 1887.